OpenGeoVis/PVGeo/README.md

 ## Requesting Features, Reporting Issues, and Contributing
 Please feel free to post features you would like to see from this repo on the [Issues page](https://github.com/banesullivan/ParaViewGeophysics/issues) as a feature request.
 If you stumble across any bugs or crashes while using code distributed here, please report it in the Issues section so I can promptly address it.

-If you have your own plugins either developed in C++ or as python programmable filters, please share it so this can be a one stop place for geoscience plugins to ParaView!
+If you have your own plugins either developed in C++ or as python programmable filters for which you would like a nice GUI, please share it so this can be a one-stop place for geoscience plugins to ParaView!